anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 Each phase is explained in more depth in the remaining sections.

-## Join the community
+## 1. Join the community

 To join our community, you need to register for a [Welcome Wagon meeeting](https://thegooddocsproject.dev/welcome/).
-At this 30 to 40-minute orientation meeting, you’ll get:
+At this 1-hour orientation meeting, you'll get:

-- A brief overview of our project’s goals and mission.
+- A brief overview of our project's goals and mission.
 - A bit of information about our community and reasons to consider joining.
 - An overview of our key initiatives and working groups that you might consider contributing to.
-- A chance to tell us your goals for contributing as well as your current skill/experience levels to see if we can find a working group and a good first task for you.
+- An in-depth orientation to one working group of your choice.

 After registering for this meeting, you'll get an email with a link to join our Slack workspace.
 You will be eligible to be a member of our repository after you attend a Welcome Wagon meeting.

-To become a full-fledged templateer, you’ll want to join our communication channels so that you can talk to us:
+To become a full-fledged templateer, you need to join our communication channels so that you can talk to us:

 - **Slack** - Our Slack workspace is one of the primary means of communicating with members of our project.
 After joining our workspace, join the `#welcome` channel to introduce yourself.
 Consider also joining these Slack channels if you plan to work on a template or method project:
   - `#templates`